Why do you think we’re writing this article?

 A Powerful Combination: Using Google Analytics and Search Console to Improve Content Marketing

-Remember earlier when I asked you why I wrote this article?
+Remember earlier when we asked you why we wrote this article?

 You didn’t know.

-In simple terms, I wrote this article because Google tends to rank us high for articles about analytics.
+In simple terms, we wrote this article because Google tends to rank us high for articles about analytics.
 They do this because our Google Analytics articles bring value.
 Google’s search algorithm determines content value by using analytics (maybe not Google Analytics, but some sort of analytics).
-They want articles that get clicks and show competitive reading time (I’ll get to all of that).
+They want articles that get clicks and show competitive reading time (we’ll get to all of that).

 For now, just know that Google signals to us, even if inadvertently, which of our content users enjoy.
 But more importantly, which content categories Google feels we excel at producing.